F4LLC0N3R/ML-Group-2---Diabetes/README.md

 Raw data as well as generated training and test datasets can be accessed in the 'data' directory, data distribution plots in the 'plots' directory.

 Contributors:
-Douglas NILSSON
-Aditya MOITRA
-Jaona ANDRIAMASY
-Fabio FRANK
+Douglas NILSSON, Aditya MOITRA, Jaona ANDRIAMASY, Fabio FRANK